codedownio/sandwich/sandwich-site/docs/node_options.md

 - `50`: `describe`
 - `70`: `parallel`
 - `100`: `introduce`, `before`, `after`, `around` (and their `*each` and `*with` versions)
+- `150`: various automatically-introduced nodes, like those added for timing

 If you want to set *custom* visibility thresholds, you can use the primed versions of the node functions to do it.
 For example: